 Trash to Terracotta

 Let’s face it.
 Everyone has old glass vases and jars lying around, stored in old boxes or the back of shelves.
-Instead of collecting dust, upcycle old glass and ceramic pieces with house or acrylic paint and baking soda to make faux pottery.
+Instead of collecting dust, upcycle old glass and ceramic pieces with house or acrylic paint and baking powder to make faux pottery.
 (Contributed by Hailey Almsted)

 Glass or ceramic vessels, vases, jars, etc.